False Positive, False Negative, True Positive and True Negative

 ‘Spot the difference: True Positives celebrate the real deal, while False Positives are just illusions’

 A network firewall is a security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules and policies.
-The purpose of a firewall is to prevent unauthorised access to or from a private network.
+Its purpose is to prevent unauthorised access to or from a private network.
 Firewalls can be implemented as hardware, software, or a combination.
-They are commonly used to protect networks connected to the internet and internal networks that connect multiple devices within an organisation.
+They are commonly used to protect networks connected to the Internet and internal networks that connect multiple devices within an organisation.

 Firewalls generate alarms to alert administrators of suspicious or malicious activity on the network.
 These alarms can be generated in response to various events, such as attempted unauthorised access to a network resource, a violation of a security policy, or a detected intrusion.
 The alarms can be configured to trigger different responses, such as blocking the offending traffic, sending an alert to the network administrator, or logging the incident for later analysis.